kirchei/kirchei/README.md

 - 👋 Hi, I’m Justine
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React, MongoDB, and JQuery
 - 💞️ I’m looking to collaborate on small-scale projects
 - 📫 How to reach me: Discord - sei.ji
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I hate orange